-All About Icelandic Turf Houses and Which Ones to Visit
+All About Icelandic Turf Houses & Which Ones to Visit

-In this blog, you will find everything you need to know about Iceland’s turf house history and modernization.
+In this guide, you’ll learn everything you need to know about turf house history and preservation.
+What’s more, you’ll find out which ones to visit when you’re here.

 The history of turf houses in Iceland

-If you visit Iceland today, it is quite hard to believe that once the country was largely covered in trees.
-In fact, research has shown that over 30% of Iceland was forested during its settlement years.
-In particular, birch was dominant just as it is today.
-So, even though our neighboring Scandinavian countries used oak to build their homes, Icelanders would use their darling birch.
+If you visit Iceland today, it’s hard to believe that the country was once largely covered in trees.
+In fact, between 25-40% of Iceland was forested in the 9th century during its settlement years.

 2 nearby turf houses set into a green hill